What is a RAAM clinic and who is it for?

 It can be very difficult to accept that your substance use is problematic, and it’s normal to feel ashamed, frightened, or angry.
-But the good news is that medical treatment for problematic substance use is safe and effective.
+But the good news is that medical treatment for problematic substance use and addiction is safe and effective.
+People can and do recover from addiction.

 What happens when I go to a RAAM clinic?

-The clinic team will ask you about your history of substance use:
+The clinic team will complete a health history including questions about your substance use such as:

 - when and how you started using